- Read our review guidelines

-If you’re into kayak fishing, and looking to go on multi-day camping trips, then you might want to consider a heavy duty box with plenty of storage to keep your fish cold.
-The Engel box fits the bill here.
+If you’re into kayak fishing and looking to go on multi-day camping trips, then you might want to consider a heavy duty box with plenty of storage to keep your fish cold.
+The Engel box fits the bill here and can be an absolute must for an angler.

 Either way the main things to think about when selecting the right cooler is how long you’ll need it to stay cool, how much volume or storage you need and what exactly you’re going to be storing.

 Or, if you’re still not ready to commit to a purchase, you could always try and make your own cooler like this guy…